 Proposed in [Schimpf 2002], the control structure

 often eliminates the need to write an auxiliary predicate to perform some simple iteration.
-A do-loop is substituted by a goal:
+Semantically a do-loop can be viewed as a shorthand for a goal:

-where aux is a new, unique predicate symbol, CallArgs is its initial arguments, and PreCallGoals is a sequence of goals to be executed before calling aux.
-In addition, a definition for aux is defined, and is always of the form:
+where aux is a new, unique predicate symbol, CallArgs is its initial arguments, and PreCallGoals is a sequence of goals to be executed before calling aux, which is of the following form:

 over a list:

 | ?- (foreach(X,[1,2,3]) do write(X), nl).
 1 2 3 yes

 The same iterator can be used to construct a list:

 | ?- (foreach(X,[1,2,3]), foreach(Y,List) do Y is X+3).
 List = [4, 5, 6]

 can be used to express an accumulator with initial value First,